graphology/graphology-communities-louvain/README.md

 Runs the Louvain algorithm to detect communities in the given graph.
 It works both for undirected & directed graph by using the relevant modularity computations.

+This function also works on multi graphs but won't work with mixed graph as it is not trivial to adapt modularity to this case.
+As such, if you need to process a true mixed graph (this function will correctly handle mixed graphs containing only directed or undirected edges), cast your graph as either directed or undirected using [graphology-operators](https://github.com/graphology/graphology-operators) dedicated functions.

+Note also that this algorithm's run time is bounded by the number of edges in your graph.
+As such, it might be preferable, in some cases, to cast your multi graph as a simple one using [graphology-operators](https://github.com/graphology/graphology-operators) functions for better performance.

 Note that the community labels are returned as an integer range from 0 to n.

 ```js